munificent/craftinginterpreters/book/parsing-expressions.md

 ^code advance

-This consumes the current token and returns it, similar to how our scanner's `advance()` did with characters.
+This consumes the current token and returns it, similar to how our scanner's `advance()` method did with characters.

-These method bottom out on the last handful of primitive methods:
+These methods bottom out on the last handful of primitive operations:

 ^code utils